tedchsk/ResearchPapersAnalyticsDemo/README.md

 Apply word2vec to papers.ipynb : Word2Vec implementation.

 Data Explanation

+Our data has 784 papers and 5 columns.
 Each row in .csv represent on research paper.

-And each contains..
+And each row contains..
 Name: Paper writer name
 Content: content in papers extracted from pdf file
 Directory: directory of paper pdf